microsoft/Oryx/doc/runtimes/python.md

 We will provide notification twelve months prior to removing a release line;
 subscribe to [Azure Updates][] to stay updated!

-We will update the `micro` version of supported `major.minor` releases at least once every 3 months, replacing the previous `micro` version for that release.
+We will update the `patch` version of supported `major.minor` releases at least once every 3 months, replacing the previous `patch` version for that release.

 [release schedule]: https://devguide.python.org/#status-of-python-branches